Periods and harmonic analysis on spherical varieties: The discrete spectrum

 \end{conjecture}

-A proof of this conjecture proves the first part of Conjecture \ref{dsconjecture}.
+A proof of this conjecture proves the first part of the Discrete Series Conjecture \ref{dsconjecture}.
 The second part, regarding character groups, can easily be verified in each case, but we have not shown abstractly that the unfolding process establishes it.